Bletchley TMD: Present

 Bletchley TMD began in the modern era on its new site in 1965.
 It closed on 30 June 2008 and its (expired) lease returned to Network Rail.
 Bletchley had won awards for the reliability of its trains as recently as March 2007, and was said to deliver six times better than average reliability.
 London Midland phased in the fleet of 37 Class 350/2 Desiro trains, which are maintained by Siemens at the Kings Heath Depot in Northampton.
 These replaced the Silverlink Class 321 fleet which had been serviced at Bletchley.
 Most of the engineers & technicians transferred to the Siemens site and the cleaners to London Midland.
 Local press expressed concern that maintenance of the trains being used on the Marston Vale Line was being transferred to Tyseley TMD in Birmingham, with consequent long delays to service resumption in the event of train failure.

 Bletchley depot was bought back into use by Vivarail in September 2018 to maintain its Class 230 diesel units.
 These were used exclusively on the Marston Vale Line until the company failed and the trains were withdrawn in December 2022.

-In July 2023, three British Rail Class 150 were transferred to Bletchley TMD, in preparation for their introduction to service on the Marston Vale Line.
+In July 2023, three British Rail Class 150 were transferred to Bletchley TMD, in preparation for their introduction to service on the Marston Vale Line. to replace the Class 230s.

 In April 2024, West Midlands Trains announced that it had placed a £66M contract to upgrade the depot.
 When completed in autumn 2025, Bletchley TMD will "become the principal maintenance base for WMT’s newly procured Class 730 Aventra fleet".
 Following the (£80M) upgrade work, the depot reopened in September 2025.
 In addition to the British Rail Class 730/2 trains, the depot will also service the British Rail Class 150 diesel trains currently used on the Bletchley–Bedford Marston Vale line (and, prospectively, the Oxford–Milton Keynes Central East West Rail trains when that service begins).